byverdu/fizzbuzz/README.md

-The FizzBuzz game developed RSpec and Ruby in a TDD way
+The FizzBuzz game developed using RSpec and Ruby in a TDD way